akhilbhamidipati/CashtagTweetModeling/README.md

 Things we learned:

-- creating a Twitter Document collection was quite difficult
+- Creating a Twitter Document collection was quite difficult
-- excess noise in tweets makes it hard to scrape a good document collection
+- Excess noise in tweets makes it hard to scrape a good document collection
-- iterative topic modeling is complicated
+- Iterative topic modeling is complicated
-- pictures are very difficult to model
+- Pictures are very difficult to model
-- creating topic models for short documents is tricky
+- Creating topic models for short documents is tricky

 Potential Future Extensions of this Project: